atomantic/generator-dockerize/README.md

 * ./app/.rsyncignore
 * ./app/exec
-  * you will likely need to edit this to run your actual app
+  * edit this after running `yo dockerize` to have instructions for running your app
+  * whatever you run here should be a foreground non-exiting process
 * .dockerignore
 * .env
 * dev